BrunoLerner/ProjetoBizuario/README.md

 ## How does it work?

-A platform where the student can save simple hints that can be related to various kinds of problems.
+~ A platform where the student can save simple hints that can be related to various kinds of problems.

-These hints can be linked to real problems that were solved using that.
+~ These hints can be linked to real problems that were solved using that.

-Should also be possible to tag the problems with the hints.
+~ Should also be possible to tag the problems with the hints.

-When the user clicks the saved hint, should see a theoretical explanation for why that works
+~ When the user clicks the saved hint, should see a theoretical explanation for why that works

 ## Pictures of prototype

+### Drawing of the idea
+./pictures/prototype_idea.png

+### Pictures of the beggining of implementation
+./pictures/1.png
+./pictures/2.png
+./pictures/3.png
+./pictures/4.png
+./pictures/6.png

+## Not Standalone

+The development began in the end of my first IT internship at Eleva Educacao, so it is not a standalone version, the code exposed here was built under the company code structure.